cordiverse/cordis/README.md

 - `ready`: triggered when the application starts
 - `dispose`: triggered when the context is unloaded
-- `fork`: trigged every time when the plugin is loaded
+- `fork`: triggered every time when the plugin is loaded

 The `ready` event is triggered when the application starts.
-If a `ready` listener is registered in a application that has already started, it will be called immediately.
+If a `ready` listener is registered in an application that has already started, it will be called immediately.
 Below is an example:

 ```ts
 ctx.on('ready', async () => {